-I’m going to borrow a page from Otto, and discuss a functionality plugin again.
+I’m going to discuss a functionality plugin again.
 I hope you’ll read this article all the way through.
 I fully intend to help you make your WordPress life so much easier.
 We’re going to make a site-specific plugin, and I’ll even give you the bare bones for free!
 I avoided making my plugin for years, and realize how painful that made everything.
 These plugins are amazingly easy, and essential really.

 So first up, let’s show how to make one, and then we will get into why.
 First up on your computer just make a folder, call it what you will.
 I tend to name it based on my site, so vpplugin, rvoodooplugin, etc. For simplicity and maximum compatibility, just keep the folder name lowercase and all one word.